utunga/gnomey/README.md

-Playing with Node, Cloud9, Yammer, CoffeeScript
+Really just an excuse to play with Node, Cloud9, Yammer, CoffeeScript etc
 ====================================

 Doing all these things at the same time for the first time